sgiulietti/terraform-ansible/README.md

-## Provisioning and configuration using Terraform and Ansible on Digital Ocean
+## Provisioning and configuring infrastructure using Terraform and Ansible on Digital Ocean

 Prerequisites: Have an account on Digital Ocean cloud provider.